realfoutz/new-demo/README.md

 # new-demo
-This is my first Repository
+This is my first Repository.
-Author - JAyed Alam
+Author - Jaayed Alam